oicr-gsi/cbioportal_tools/src/README.md

 # src folder
 The _main_minimal.py_ script essentially combines the main scripts of the generate_study_meta and generate_data_meta_samples into one easy to understand script.
 All arguments are mandatory.

+* _helper.py_ is a script that contains some of the shared functions of many files
+* All scripts starting with _generate\_..._ create their respective files specified by the _meta_ or _data_ files and the type.

 This folder contains most scripts.
 The test folder within has any scripts used in testing and validation.